 Step 1.
 Launch the Reolink client, log in to the camera, and click the Time Lapse button.

-Note: If you cannot find Time Lapse in your client, please check if your client is the latest version and if your camera supports time lapse.
+Note: If you connect the cameras that support time-lapse to the NVR, the time-lapse function can not be used between the camera and NVR.
+If you cannot find Time Lapse in your client, please check if your client is the latest version and if your camera supports time-lapse.

 Step 2.
 Click Create Now and select a scene for time-lapse capture.